A mainstay of the Busch Gardens -University of South Florida area, University Mall is anchored by Dillard's, Wards, ... More

 the atmosphere of the mall is horrible.. majority of the stores are geared toward a certin class of people. people working at the kiosks would often "attack" you trying to sell their buissness.. not a classy mall at all.

-The beautiful La Quinta Inn and Suites U.S.F. is located behind Busch Gardens, adjacent to the University of South Florida
+Holiday Inn Express Hotel and Suites is located minutes from Busch Gardens, Adventure Island, and the University of South Florida